Joel-Jacob/Test_12_17/README.md

 >checkPalindrome(String word), use a for loop that goes through the entire string and returns false if the string[i] != string[(string.length()-1) -i]

 Create a function that will print: "fizz" if the number is divisible by 3, "buzz" if the number is divisible by 5, "fizzbuzz" is the number is divisible by both
->isDivisible(int num), used mulitple if statements and the modulus function to check if the number was divisible by 3, 5 or both
+>isDivisible(int num), used mulitple if statements and the modulus operator to check if the number was divisible by 3, 5 or both